Spice 1 (album)

-Spice 1 is the self-titled debut album by American rapper Spice 1, released April 14, 1992 on Jive Records.
+Spice 1 is the debut studio album by American rapper Spice 1.
+It was released on April 14, 1992, on Jive Records.
 It was certified gold by the RIAA.
-The album was produced by Ant Banks, Blackjack, E-A-Ski & CMT and Spice 1.
+The album was produced by Ant Banks, Blackjack, E-A-Ski & CMT, and Spice 1.
 It peaked at number 14 on the Billboard Top R&B/Hip-Hop Albums and at number 82 on the Billboard Top Heatseekers.
 One single, "Welcome to the Ghetto", peaked at number 39 on the Billboard Hot R&B/Hip-Hop Songs and at number 5 on the Billboard Rap Songs.

 Along with singles, music videos were produced for four songs: "In My Neighborhood", "Welcome to the Ghetto", "187 Proof" and "East Bay Gangsta".
 Richie Rich makes a cameo appearance in "Welcome to the Ghetto".
 "East Bay Gangsta" and "Welcome to the Ghetto" were B-sides on the other singles.
-The album was included in the Source Magazine's 100 greatest hip hop albums.

 Critical reception

 AllMusic - "...His style, an appropriate mix of irony, disdain, acceptance and confusion, never succumbs to the situation or seeks to justify or downplay the sense of impending doom."

 Entertainment Weekly (7/24/92, p.
 60) - "...Spice 1's lyrics are clever enough to make you forget you've heard it all before...his tales unfold with the drama of short stories..."